reversinglabs/rl-cli-example-struts2showcase-jenkins-multibranch/README.md

 # ReversingLabs rl-secure Jenkins Multibranch Examples

-This repository provides two working examples of Jenkins pipeline scripts to illustrate scanning with **rl-secure** - the [ReversingLabs secure.software CLI](https://docs.secure.software/cli/).
+This repository provides two working examples of Jenkins pipeline scripts to illustrate scanning with **rl-secure** - the [ReversingLabs Spectra Assure CLI](https://docs.secure.software/cli/).

 The rl-secure CLI tool is capable of scanning [nearly any type](https://docs.secure.software/concepts/language-coverage) of software artifact or package that results from a build.